Solved! What Does Poison Ivy Look Like?

 After a run-in with poison ivy, it will take a bit of time for the rash to actually develop.
 Because of this delay, it may seem as though the rash is spreading when it is still just developing.
 One can get a poison ivy rash from touching the actual plant or touching anything that has come in contact with the plant itself because the oils linger on surfaces.

-A poison ivy rash will first have an intense itch to it that can wake you up in the middle of the night.
-You’ll feel the itch first and then see the rash as red streaks.
+The first sign of a poison ivy rash is an intense itch.
+But what does a poison ivy rash look like?
+According to the American Academy of Dermatology Association, the itch occurs first, and then the red streaks of the rash.
 Blisters can appear soon afterward, and they may burst and leak.
 Scratching exacerbates this process.

-For two to three weeks, a crust will form over the blisters’ surface and then clear up.
-However, for individuals who have never had a poison ivy rash before, the rash may not clear up for over 21 days.
-Over-the-counter medications and home remedies can be helpful to combat the itch.
+For 2 to 3 weeks, a crust will form over the blisters’ surface and then clear up.
+However, according to the Mayo Clinic, individuals who have never had a poison ivy rash before may not see the rash clear up for over 21 days.
+Over-the-counter poison ivy treatments and home remedies can be helpful to combat the itch.